Introduction

 Solar power for village hub

-In the village of Stoke St Gregory near Taunton, the community has clubbed together to purchase The Royal Oak pub and convert it into a hub complete with a village shop, café, pub and other community facilities
+In the village of Stoke St Gregory near Taunton, the community has worked together to purchase The Royal Oak pub and convert it into a hub complete with a village shop, café, pub and other community facilities.

-Stoke St Gregory Parish Council submitted a successful bid to the Somerset Climate Emergency Fund so that the new solar panels could be placed on the roof of The Royal Oak to reduce the carbon footprint of the enterprise, and save money on energy bills.
-The money saved will be reinvested in community initiatives
+Stoke St Gregory Parish Council submitted a successful bid to the Somerset Climate Emergency Fund.
+This was so that new solar panels could be placed on the roof of The Royal Oak to reduce the carbon footprint of the enterprise, and save money on energy bills.
+The money saved will be reinvested in community initiatives.

 Friends of Longrun Meadow

-At the end of last month, a project fund certificate was presented to the Friends of Longrun Meadow Chair, Helen Lawy on behalf of Somerset County Council.
-This was confirming a grant in excess of £16k awarded to the Longrun Meadow group, who together with Comeytrowe Park, Longrun Meadow, Netherclay Community Woodland and Victoria Park have worked together on the bid.
+A project fund certificate was presented to the Friends of Longrun Meadow Chair, Helen Lawy on behalf of the former Somerset County Council.
+This was confirming a grant in excess of £16,000 awarded to the Longrun Meadow group, who together with Comeytrowe Park, Longrun Meadow, Netherclay Community Woodland and Victoria Park have worked together on the bid.
 They have made management changes to the open spaces which will help to mitigate climate change.
-They have been enabled and supported by Somerset West and Taunton District Council.
+They were enabled and supported by the former Somerset West and Taunton Council.

-A new hydroelectric turbine will provide clean power to a Forest School near Taunton, replacing a noisy and polluting diesel generator at the site which is part of the Otterhead Estate.
-Work is now underway and once complete the new turbine will deliver significant savings and provide a useful teaching tool by restoring an important heritage feature – water was originally used at Otterhead to power a mill.
+A new hydroelectric turbine will provide clean power to a Forest School near Taunton.
+It will replace a noisy and polluting diesel generator at the site which is part of the Otterhead Estate.
+Work is now underway and once complete the new turbine will deliver significant savings and provide a useful teaching tool by restoring an important heritage feature.
+The water was originally used at Otterhead to power a mill.
 The new sustainable power source will also allow the Coach House buildings to be used to host a much wider range of community events such as meetings, performances and celebrations.

 Stogumber Outdoor Learning Shelter